Glasgow - Oban - Mull - Coll - Tiree - Fort William - Inverness

 I'm doing this ride to highlight the biodiversity and climate emergency - and to raise money for Butterfly Conservation

-Cycling has always been an interest of mine, and I have long had a fascination with the Land's End to John o'Groats long distance ride.
+Cycling has always been an interest of mine, and I wanted to build on the success of my ride from Land's End to John o'Groats in 2021, which raised over £30,000 for Butterfly Conservation.

 I am doing this because there is a climate and biodiversity crisis and nature needs our help